 When you need workers’ comp, it’s natural to have many questions about the benefits you can receive.
 One question that often arises is whether having surgery for your injury can increase your workers’ compensation settlement.

 There can be a relationship between having surgery and the amount of a workers’ compensation settlement.
-However, since every case has unique circumstances, it isn’t always the only factor.
+However, since every case has unique circumstances, it isn’t the only factor.

 What Workers’ Compensation Is Meant to Cover